 For detailed information about our – Intensive 8 day Retreats.

 Intensive Retreats Worldwide

 In addition to offering 6 and 8 day retreats at the Whidbey Akhaldans 4th Way School in Washington, we offer students the opportunity to participate in the Work through international retreats.
-In 2024, we will offer retreats in Portugal and Estonia.
-See more details in Upcoming Events.
+In the past few years we offered retreats in Portugal, Estonia and South Africa.
+See more details of future retreats in Upcoming Events.

 Our international retreats feature a blend of experiences designed to facilitate deeper connection to ourselves, to others, and to nature.
 Together, we participate in morning sittings; Gurdjieff Movements and Exercises to develop capacities of awareness and attention; discussion, sharing, and exploration of the Fourth Way themes.
 We intentionally collaborate with one another during this time, including sharing meals, working in Nature together, sharing and reflecting on our experiences.

-To read more about the international retreats for 2022, click here.
+To read more about the international retreats for this year, click here.